ecemf/model_comparison/README.md

     conda activate model_comparison

-Rename the file `credentials_example.json` to `credentials.json` and fill it with your IIASA database credentials to download the most up to date data.

 Use Rscript command to run render the document using R Markdown:

     Rscript render.R

 ## Installation - if you already have an R environment